gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 ### <a id="client-region"></a>Client Region

-[vmware-gemfire-short-name] supports various deployment topologies for managing and distributing data.
-The topic of [vmware-gemfire-short-name] topologies is beyond the scope of this documentation, but [vmware-gemfire-short-name]'s supported topologies can be classified as:
+GemFire supports various deployment topologies for managing and distributing data.
+The topic of GemFire topologies is beyond the scope of this documentation, but GemFire's supported topologies can be classified as:

 * peer-to-peer (p2p)
 * client-server